Suryanyrn/imdb-sentiment-analysis/README.md

 Results

-The best-performing model achieved an accuracy of XX% (replace with actual results).
+The best-performing model achieved an accuracy of 89.45%

 Future Improvements